-Due to a procedural error, SB 797 will be renamed and sent to the Senate Rules Committee the week of April 24.
+Due to a procedural error, SB 797 has been renamed SB 1065 and is in the Senate Rules Committee.

 4-17-17: Hearing held but bill was not held over due to procedural error.